pioz/chess/README.md

 [![Build Status](https://travis-ci.org/pioz/chess.svg?branch=master)](https://travis-ci.org/pioz/chess)

-A fast Ruby library to play chess with Ruby.
-This library is quite fast because rappresent the game situations with bitboards.
-In addition, the move generator is written in C as a Ruby extension.
+A fast Ruby gem to play chess with Ruby.
+This library is quite fast because manage game situations with [bitboards](https://en.wikipedia.org/wiki/Bitboard).
+Also, the move generator is written in C as a Ruby extension.

 ## Requirements